Ramiro J. Atristaín-Carrión, co-chair of the CSO Latino Alliance, leads a panel discussion at a pre-concert reception.

 Todd Rosenberg Photography

-A native of Bolivia, Ramiro J. Atristaín-Carrión is a managing director of Atristain Financial Advisors, LLC, and is a founding member of the CSO Latino Alliance.
+A native of Bolivia, Ramiro J. Atristaín-Carrión is a managing director of Atristain Financial Advisors, LLC, and is a founding member and past co-chair of the CSO Latino Alliance.
 He has extensive experience as a financial professional and has made Chicago his home.
 In 2006, he started the CLESF Foundation, a nonprofit that organizes annual medical missions to Latin America to treat children with lower-extremity deformities.
 CLESF raises funds, offers post-academic orthopedic training and recruits surgeons who want to volunteer.
 This is work that he finds deeply rewarding.

 He received a bachelor’s degree in economics and a master’s degree with concentration in finance from Dominican University and Illinois Institute of Technology, respectively.